 There are two standing committees that report to the Chapter on finance and fabric matters.
 The Cathedral also retains the service of a Cathedral Architect and Cathedral Archaeologist to support our work on the fabric.
 There is also a Cathedral Assistant Archivist and Historian.

 In 2017 the Bishop of Stepney was asked to chair a review into Cathedral governance, called the Cathedrals Working Group.
-The interim report was published in December 2017 and the Dean and Chapter submitted a formal response to the consultation in February 2018.
-For further information click here.
+The final report was published in 2018 and implementation of a new Cathedral's Measure is expected from 2020 onwards.